 I am a History PhD candidate and teaching fellow at the City University of New York Graduate Center, as well as an adjunct instructor at The Cooper Union.
-My doctoral research examines the relationship between memory politics and right-wing extremism in Germany since unification.
-Related and peripheral research topics include: Post-1989 European politics; the role of the military in unified Germany; memory and nostalgia in contemporary Russia and the former GDR; disinformation campaigns; post-dramatic theatre and the performance of European memory.
+My doctoral research examines the role of memory in political responses to instances of right-wing extremism in Germany since reunification.
+Related and peripheral research topics include: Post-1989 European politics; the role of the armed forces in post-reunification Germany; memory and nostalgia in contemporary Russia and the former GDR; counter-terrorist strategies and the history of right-wing and white supremacist paramilitary cells.

-I teach/have taught classes on Nazi Germany and its Aftermath, Comparative Fascisms, The Making of Modern Society, and most recently Global Politics since 1989.
-I have published articles on neo-Nazi violence in the early years of German unification, and the erasure of East German memory (see ‘CV’ for more).
+I teach/have taught classes on Nazi Germany, Comparative Fascisms, The Making of Modern Society, Global Politics since 1989 and, most recently, Terrorism in the 20th and 21st Centuries.
+I have published articles and presented papers on neo-Nazi violence in the early years of German reunification; the erasure of East German memory; and instances of right-wing extremism in the German armed forces (see CV for more).

-I also hold an MA in History and a BA (Hons) in Theatre & Performance, both from Goldsmiths, University of London.
+I also hold an MA (Distinction) in History as well as a BA (Honours) in Theatre & Performance, both from Goldsmiths, University of London.